ligato/docs/docs/user-guide/quickstart.md

 ### 3.1 Start etcd

 Open a new terminal session.
 Start the etcd server in a docker container.
-If you don't have etcd on your localhost, docker will download it for you.
+If you don't have etcd on your localhost, docker downloads it for you.
 Note `etcd` is the name of the docker container.
 ```
 docker run --rm --name etcd -p 2379:2379 -e ETCDCTL_API=3 quay.io/coreos/etcd /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
 ```